fanyang805/fanyang.github.io/_projects/machine-learning/assets/img/navigation.markdown

 Here the transfer learning is used to reduce the training time.
 A model trained for collision-avoidance is used as a starting point.

 The training results are shown below.
-In right figure, robot moves to the goal pose and thus obtains the highest episode reward.
+In right figure, robot moves to the goal pose (marked by the blue circle) and thus obtains the highest episode reward.
 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">
         <img class="img-fluid rounded z-depth-1" src="{{ '/projects/machine-learning/assets/img/navigation/train82.gif'| relative_url }}" alt="" title="example image"/>